I'jaz: Classic works

-There are numerous classical works of Islamic literary criticism which have studied the Qur'an and examined its style:
+There are numerous classical works of Islamic literary criticism which have studied the Quran and examined its style:

-The most famous work on the doctrine of inimitability is Dalāʾil al-Iʿjāz ("The Proofs of Inimitability in the Qur'ān") authored by the prominent grammarian and rhetorician, Abd al-Qāhir al-Jurjānī (d.
+The most famous work on the doctrine of inimitability is Dalāʾil al-Iʿjāz ("The Proofs of Inimitability in the Quran") authored by the prominent grammarian and rhetorician, Abd al-Qāhir al-Jurjānī (d.
 1078 CE).
-Al Jurjani argued that the inimitability of the Qur'an is a linguistic phenomenon and proposed that the Qur'an has a degree of excellence unachievable by human beings.
-Al Jurjani believed that Qur'an's eloquence must be a certain special quality in the manner of its stylistic arrangement and composition or a certain special way of joining words.
-He studied the Qur'an with literary proofs and examined the various literary features and how they were utilized.
+Al Jurjani argued that the inimitability of the Quran is a linguistic phenomenon and proposed that the Quran has a degree of excellence unachievable by human beings.
+Al Jurjani believed that Quran's eloquence must be a certain special quality in the manner of its stylistic arrangement and composition or a certain special way of joining words.
+He studied the Quran with literary proofs and examined the various literary features and how they were utilized.
 He rejected the idea that the words (alfaz) and meaning (ma'ani) of a literary work can be separated.
 In his view the meaning was what determined the quality of the style and that it would be absurd to attribute qualities of eloquence to a text only by observing its words.
 He explains that eloquence does not reside in the correct application of grammar as these are only necessary not sufficient conditions for the quality of a text.
 The originality of Al Jurjani is that he linked his view on meaning as the determining factor in the quality of a text by considering it not in isolation but as it is realized within a text.
-He wished to impress his audience with the need to study not only theology but also grammatical details and literary theory in order to improve their understanding of the inimitability of the Qur'an.
+He wished to impress his audience with the need to study not only theology but also grammatical details and literary theory in order to improve their understanding of the inimitability of the Quran.
 For Al Jurjani the dichotomy much elaborated by earlier critics between 'word' and 'meaning' was a false one.
 He suggested considering not merely the meaning but 'the meaning of the meaning'.
 He defined two types of meaning one that resorts to the 'intellect' the other to the 'imagination'.